0xBlockchainx0/ERC20-Token-Sale/README.md

    MNEMONIC=
   ```

-2. If looking to deploy on ETH test networks then enter the relevant URL path for your web3 connection in the truffle-config.js file ([Infura](https://infura.io/) was used for this project)
+2. If looking to deploy on ETH test networks or main net then enter the relevant URL path for your web3 connection in the truffle-config.js file ([Infura](https://infura.io/) was used for this project)
   ```JS
    goerli_infura: {
       provider: function() {